Vovanosa/tournaments/README.md

 Todo:

--add hashing and adding a hide password poles to make it safer.
--add new kind of tournament
+-add new kind's of tournaments
--ability to delete users